anhnguyendepocen/APB2019/BayesianModels.md

 - The joint probability: Pr(A,B)
 - The probability of the first event: Pr(A)
 - The probability of the second event given the first: Pr(A|B)

+???
+Should be noted that this is not that dissimiliar to parsimony, since a change because pruning algorithm

 Dice Rolling Activity: Non-Independence
 ========================================================